Delta-in-hub/cpython/Doc/howto/instrumentation.rst

-To observe **every** callable invocation (including C-implemented functions and method descriptors) with a **single, global probe**, CPython now emits ``python`` provider ``call-entry`` events carrying the filename, function name, line number, and module name drawn from the currently executing frame.
-The probe fires at both runtime choke points that all calls pass through:
+To observe **every** callable invocation (including C-implemented functions and method descriptors) with a **single, global probe**, CPython now emits ``python`` provider ``call-entry`` events carrying the filename, function name, line number, module name, and a raw pointer to the callable being invoked.
+The probe fires at both runtime choke points that all calls pass through while minimizing per-call overhead by avoiding string conversions when the Unicode objects are already ASCII-ready:

 * ``_PyObject_VectorcallTstate()`` is the lone implementation of ``PyObject_Vectorcall``.
 It is reached from bytecode-driven calls, direct